joydesigner/powerauto/README.md

 ## Modular Design Approach
 This repository follows a modular design approach, where each script is encapsulated as a reusable module.
 This allows for better maintainability, scalability, and reusability across different projects.
 By importing the `PowerAutoModule`, you can leverage the functionality of these scripts in your own automation workflows without modifying the core logic.

+## Script Folder
+The `PowerAutoModule/public` folder contains the PowerShell module scripts.
+Each script is designed to perform a specific task, such as creating Azure resources, managing Azure AD users, or performing health checks on servers.

 ### Benefits of Modular Design:
 - **Reusability**: Scripts can be reused across multiple projects or scenarios.
 - **Maintainability**: Updates to the module automatically propagate to all dependent scripts.